Sawtooth Lake Sawtooth Mountains Idaho

 The first destination on my summer photography tour of the Rocky Mountains was the Sawtooth Range of central Idaho.
 I had been to the Sawtooths for photography several times in the past.
 However, this was to be my first foray into the famed backcountry.
 With ample time available I planned to make several backpacks into several of the most scenic locations.
 The first destination I chose was Sawtooth Lake.

 Sawtooth Lake is the largest backcountry lake, and one of the most popular in the Sawtooth Wilderness.
 It is also probably one of the shortest backpacking destinations.
 The distance from the Iron Creek trailhead to the lake is about 4.5 miles, with 1750′ of elevation gain.
 Depending on your physical condition and pack weight the trip could be anywhere from easy to moderately difficult.
 The first half of the hike is fairly easy and passes through the cool shade of the forest.
 However, at around 3.5 miles things get serious with a switchback climb to Alpine Lake.
 Sitting in a cliff-ringed bowl at tree line Alpine Lake is a nice destination in itself.
 Some hikers decide to base camp here and then day hike up to Sawtooth Lake.
 I decided to take a pass since I was eager to see Sawtooth Lake.

 Alpine Lake Sawtooth Mountains #65988 Purchase

-At the junction to Alpine Lake the trail really gets down to business.
+At the junction of Alpine Lake, the trail gets down to business.
 For the last mile or so the trail switchbacks steeply up a ridge to Sawtooth Lake.
 Although it is a bit of a grind it is also the most scenic part of the trail.
 Here the trees thin out and offer great views of the rugged peaks and ridges.
 The views make this last stretch go quickly despite the steep climb.
-If you started out later in the day this section can also be hot with the sun beating down on you.
+If you started later in the day this section can also be hot with the sun beating down on you.